castleXM/xm-labs-cherwell/README.md

 # Installation

 ## xMatters set up
-Log in to xMatters as a Company Supervisor or a Developer - you'll need the persmissions granted by these roles to configure workflow.
+Log in to xMatters as a Company Supervisor or a Developer - you'll need the permissions granted by these roles to configure workflow.

 ### Create a Cherwell user